Pelvic congestion syndrome

-Pelvic congestion syndrome, also known as pelvic vein incompetence, is a long term condition believed to be due to enlarged veins in the lower abdomen.
+Pelvic congestion syndrome, also known as pelvic vein incompetence, is a long-term condition believed to be due to enlarged veins in the lower abdomen.
 The condition may cause chronic pain, such as a constant dull ache, which can be worsened by standing or sex.
 Pain in the legs or lower back may also occur.

 While the condition is believed to be due to blood flowing back into pelvic veins as a result of faulty valves in the veins, this hypothesis is not certain.
 The condition may occur or worsen during pregnancy.
 The presence of estrogen is believed to be involved in the mechanism.
 Diagnosis may be supported by ultrasound, CT scan, MRI, or laparoscopy.

 Early treatment options include medroxyprogesterone or nonsteroidal anti-inflammatory drugs (NSAIDs).
 Surgery to block the varicose veins may also be done.
-About 30% of women of reproductive age are affected.
+About 30% of women of reproductive age reporting pelvic pain are affected.
 It is believed to be the cause of about a third of chronic pelvic pain cases.
 While pelvic venous insufficiency was identified in the 1850s it was only linked with pelvic pain in the 1940s.